H. Hugh Fudenberg

-Education
+Biography

 He received his A.B. from UCLA in 1949 and his MD from the University of Chicago in 1953.
 Fudenberg received his M.A. in immunochemistry from Boston University in 1957.

-Career

 The areas of his research, conducted primarily in the 1960s and 1970s, included research into immunoglobulin and receptors for this molecule in human monocytes, as well as the ability of red blood cells to, in vitro, form "rosette" formations around peripheral blood lymphocytes.

 Fudenberg was hired by the Special Projects Unit of the Council for Tobacco Research in 1972, to study whether some people are genetically predisposed to emphysema.
 He initially found that up to 10% might be, and was planning on warning such people not to smoke tobacco, but his funding was cut off without explanation before he could do so.
 "They may have cut me off because it would have been negative for them," Fudenberg suggested.

 He trained from 1954 to 1956 under William Dameshek, former editor of Blood and completed a residency at Peter Bent Brigham Hospital from 1956 to 1958.
 Fudenberg was a professor of medicine for 15 years (first associate, and later full) at University of California, San Francisco, as well as associate professor of immunology at the University of California, Berkeley.
 He was editor of the journal Clinical Immunology and Immunopathology for 15 years and developed the Rosette test as well.
 Additionally, Fudenberg sat on the World Health Organization's expert committee on immunology for 20 years.
 In 1974, he relocated to South Carolina, specifically the Medical University of South Carolina, where he remained as a professor until 1989.